 This analysis reveals competitive suppliers that target Canada’s demand for its top 5 consumer import products.

 The biggest Canadian imported consumer product by value is cars.
-Canada’s 4 other leading consumer imports are automobile parts or accessories, trucks, phones, and computers.
+Canada’s 4 other leading consumer imports are trucks, automobile parts or accessories, refined petroleum oils, and mobile phones.

-Below, you will find major supplying countries for Canada’s imported:
+Below, you will find major supplying countries for the following Canadian imports.